randlab/geocv/README.md

 The directories `samples`, `output` and `figures` are empty.
 They can be populated by running notebooks.

 Run notebooks in the following order:
-- preprocessing,
+- 1-preprocessing.ipynb,
-- results,
+- 2-results.ipynb,
-- analysis.
+- 3-analysis.ipynb.

-The generated output should be the same as that in the `reference`.
+The generated output should be the same as that in the `reference` directory.

-The notebook `split-k-fold.ipynb` is only for producing a figure for publication.